Feed for Birds: 7 Backyard Bird Food Options That Aren’t Seeds

 If there’s a particularly infectious disease going around your region, you may want to skip filling the feeder altogether or take it down for a period until the disease has dissipated.

-Also, think through the placement of your feeders, which can help keep wild birds safe.
-For instance, keeping feeders in low-coverage areas that are more visible can be ideal, as it’s not only easier to see for the birds you are attracting, but it also prevents predators from hiding near feeding stations.
+To help keep wild birds safe as they eat, think through the placement of your feeders.
+For instance, keeping feeders in areas with less dense vegetation and that are more visible can be ideal, as it’s not only easier for you to see the birds you are attracting, but it also prevents predators from having places to hide near feeding stations.

 In addition to your feeders, maintain a bird bath or two in the area.
-They need to get hydrated, and they’ll need water to wash down all that delicious food you’re feeding them!
-Keep an eye on bird baths to see if they evaporate—otherwise, change any standing water every three to four days.
+Birds need to get hydrated, and they’ll need water to wash down all that delicious food you’re feeding them!
+Keep an eye on bird baths to see if they evaporate—otherwise, change any standing water every other day.

 Exaco Florentine Marbleized Bird Bath